-- outlines that the oil and gas reserve and resource estimates disclosed were prepared in accordance with NI 51-101, which differs from the SEC's standards; - · explains the main differences between NI 51-101 and the SEC's standards; and - provides certain warnings associated with the uncertainty around "contingent" resources, given that the SEC's standards generally prohibit disclosure of estimates that are not reserves as defined in the SEC's standards.85
+- outlines that the oil and gas reserve and resource estimates disclosed were prepared in accordance with NI 51-101, which differs from the SEC's standards; - explains the main differences between NI 51-101 and the SEC's standards; and - provides certain warnings associated with the uncertainty around "contingent" resources, given that the SEC's standards generally prohibit disclosure of estimates that are not reserves as defined in the SEC's standards.

-In addition to the "Note to U.S. Investors," Canadian mining and oil and gas companies may wish to include disclosure in the "Risk Factor" sections of their filings regarding the material differences between NI 43-101 and Guide 7 or NI 51-101 and Subpart 1200, respectively.
+In addition to the "Note to U.S. Investors," Canadian mining and oil and gas companies may wish to include disclosure in the "Risk Factor" sections of their filings regarding the material differences between NI 43-101 and Guide 7 or Subpart 1300, whichever is then applicable, or NI 51-101 and Subpart 1200, respectively.